 - a.
-Competitors must be financial members of an ARYA-affiliated club or an international equivalent. - b.
-Unregistered boats may sail a maximum of three club events without the written approval of the Fleet Captain or authorized PRYC Measurer. - c.
-At any time during a club event, a RO may require a boat to be checked and weighed if applicable to the class.
+Competitors must be financial members of an ARYA affiliated club or an International equivalent. - b.
+Unregistered boats may sail a maximum of three club events without written approval of the Fleet Captain or authorized PRYC Measurer. - c.
+At any time during a club event, a RO may require a boat be check weighed if applicable to the class.
 This can only be performed if a suitable location is available. - d.
-A RO may direct a skipper to adjust any protrusions from his boat which may cause damage in the event of a collision. - e.
-The PRYC Committee may make or permit reasonable arrangements to assist disabled competitors to compete on as equal terms as possible.
-A boat or the competitor controlling her that receives any such assistance, including help from a support person, does not break rule 41.
+A RO may direct a skipper to adjust any protrusions from his boat which may cause damage in the event of a collision.